OpenLineage/OpenLineage/client/python/README.md

 * `OPENLINEAGE_API_KEY` - set if the consumer of OpenLineage events requires a `Bearer` authentication key.

 `OPENLINEAGE_URL` and `OPENLINEAGE_API_KEY` can also be set up manually when creating a client instance.

+#### Logging level
+In addition to conventional logging approaches, the OpenLineage client library provides an alternative way of configuring its logging behavior.
+By setting the `OPENLINEAGE_CLIENT_LOGGING` environment variable, you can establish the logging level for the `openlineage.client` and its child modules.